Skip to content

 For Mistral-Small-24B, the AWQ quantized version performs within 1-2% of the FP16 original on standard benchmarks.
 In conversational use, the difference is imperceptible — users cannot reliably distinguish AWQ responses from full-precision responses.

-The integration is mature, well-tested, and actively maintained.
-Marlin kernels are specifically optimized for NVIDIA Ada Lovelace (RTX 40-series) and Ampere (RTX 30-series) architectures — the exact GPUs that Zorac targets.
+vLLM automatically selects Marlin kernels — specifically optimized for NVIDIA Ada Lovelace (RTX 40-series) and Ampere (RTX 30-series) architectures — the exact GPUs that Zorac targets.

 Memory Budget Analysis

-With AWQ at 4-bit precision, the memory budget on an RTX 4090 works out cleanly:
+With AWQ at 4-bit precision and --kv-cache-dtype fp8, the memory budget on a headless RTX 4090 works out cleanly:

 Model weights (AWQ 4-bit): ~14 GB